North Christian Church: Architectural influence and media

 The North Christian Church's design did not generate much interest during Saarinen's life, or even when it was being constructed after his death.
 The years that followed produced copies of the building all across the United States, many of which were of inferior quality; by the early 1980s, The Christian Science Monitor called the design a "cliched pyramid".
-Among the buildings inspired by the North Christian Church building's design was the St. Peter's Lutheran Church in Columbus, constructed in 1988 and designed by Gunnar Birkerts.
+Among the buildings inspired by the North Christian Church building's design was the St. Peter's Lutheran Church in Columbus, designed by Gunnar Birkerts and constructed in 1988.

 A writer for Christianity Today said in 1981 that the North Christian Church was one of several 20th-century churches that used innovative "methods and materials" to express the purity of their design.
 The Architectural Review of Britain described Saarinen's buildings for Miller as an "important legacy from Saarinen for the environment".
 The high concentration of modern buildings in Columbus, including the North Christian Church, helped make it one of the American Institute of Architects' top U.S. cities for innovation and design.
 The church building was featured in a 1990 exhibit about Saarinen's work at the Indianapolis Museum of Art's Columbus Gallery and a 2007 exhibition at the Cranbrook Art Museum.
 The building was also featured in Columbus, a 2017 film set in the city; its producer Kogonada cited the spire as having influenced his thinking on the role of architecture in the film.

 Awards and landmark designation

 The American Society of Landscape Architects' Indiana chapter gave the building an award for its landscaping in 1999.
 In addition, the American Institute of Architects selected the church building as one of the United States' 13 best buildings in the previous half-century in 2004.

-In early 2000, the North Christian Church and five other modernist structures in Columbus were nominated for inclusion on the National Register of Historic Places (NRHP) as National Historic Landmarks (NHLs).
+In early 2000, the North Christian Church and five other modernist structures in Columbus were nominated for designation as National Historic Landmarks (NHLs), which would add them to the National Register of Historic Places (NRHP).
 The United States Department of the Interior designated four of these buildings, including the North Christian Church, as landmarks that May.
-This was the first time in U.S. history that several buildings were simultaneously designated as NHLs before turning 50 years old, the minimum cutoff required of most buildings on the NRHP.
+This was the first time in U.S. history that several buildings were simultaneously designated as NHLs before turning 50 years old, the minimum age required for most buildings to be listed on the NRHP.
 The designation allowed the building to qualify for federal preservation funds.
-The landmark nominations themselves received national media attention, in part because very few NRHP sites were designated as NHLs, let alone in such a small area.
+The landmark nominations themselves received national media attention, in part because very few NRHP sites were designated as NHLs, let alone multiple sites in such a small area.
 The landmark designation includes the church building's landscaping.